entr0-pi/pki-certificates/docs/ROUTES.md

 - Routes listed in `rbac.json` are restricted to the listed roles.
 - Routes not listed are allowed to any authenticated role (default-allow).
+- Public routes are those that do not use `require_roles_config()` and do not otherwise require a valid session.
 - Invalid RBAC config fails application startup.
 - Permission changes require editing `rbac.json` and restarting the server.